smICA: Open-Source Software for Quantitative, Lifetime-Resolved Mapping of Absolute Fluorophore Concentrations in Living Cells: Authors contribution

 The scheme of the methodology is depicted in Figure \ref{fig:met_scheme}.
 First, we use standard FCS measurements to calibrate the confocal volume and determine the molecular brightness, $B$, of the fluorophore used in further experiments.
 The molecular brightness depends on the power of the incident light and the experimental setup settings.
 Therefore, measuring under the same conditions as the final experiments is recommended.
-We further assume that in the sample, $B$ does not change, neither spatially nor temporally.\\ After calibration, we perform the LSCM imaging combined with the SPAD detectors utilizing the TSCPC method.
-Standard LSCM hardware provides filtration via optical filters and dichroic mirrors.
-The TCSPC method used in the time-tagged time-resolved (TTTR) mode,\cite{Wahl2014} additionally, allows filtering fluorescence data by methods relying on the fluorescence decay pattern such as fluorescence lifetime filtering (commonly used in fluorescence lifetime correlation spectroscopy)\cite{enderlein2005using,kapusta2007fluorescence} or the pulsed interleaved excitation combined with the time gating. \\ The raw TTTR data are extracted from the binary \emph{.ptu} files, optionally filtered, integrated over all registered frames, and combined into the image.
+We further assume that in the sample, $B$ does not change, neither spatially nor temporally.\\ After calibration, we perform the LSCM imaging combined with the SPAD detectors utilising the TSCPC method.
+Standard LSCM hardware provides spectral separation via optical filters and dichroic mirrors.
+The TCSPC method used in the time-tagged time-resolved (TTTR) mode,\cite{Wahl2014} additionally allows filtering fluorescence data by methods relying on the fluorescence decay pattern, such as fluorescence lifetime filtering (commonly used in fluorescence lifetime correlation spectroscopy)\cite{enderlein2005using,kapusta2007fluorescence} or the pulsed interleaved excitation combined with the time gating method. \\ The raw TTTR data are extracted from the binary \emph{.ptu} files, optionally filtered, integrated over all registered frames, and combined into the image.
 Each image pixel contains a total number of photons registered at a given spot in the sample.
-Next, for each pixel, we calculate the effective number of detected molecules,$\Nm$, using the fluorophore's molecular brightness, $B$.
-The mean number of molecule detected at a given spot is given as $\Nm=\Np\slash\left(B \tpd\Nf\right)$, where $\tpd$ stands for the pixel dwell time and $\Nf$ is the number of frames acquired.
-Finally, knowing the dimensions of the effective focal volume, we calculate the mean concentration per pixel; $\Cim = \Nm\slash\left( \Na \Veff \right)$, where $\Na$ is the Avogadro number and $\Veff$ corresponds to the volume of the focal spot obtained from the of FCS calibration measurements.
+Next, for each pixel, we calculate the effective number of detected molecules, $\Nm$, using the fluorophore's molecular brightness, $B$.
+The mean number of molecules detected at a given spot is given as $\Nm=\Np\slash\left(B \tpd\Nf\right)$, where $\Np$ is the mean number of photons detected in the given pixel, $\tpd$ stands for the pixel dwell time and $\Nf$ is the number of frames acquired.
+Finally, knowing the dimensions of the effective focal volume $\Veff$, from the calibration measurements, we calculate the mean concentration per pixel; $\Cim = \Nm\slash\left( \Na \Veff \right)$, where $\Na$ is the Avogadro constant.\\